Sinopec Capital Predicts an End to the Burning Era and a Greener Future Dominated by Electric Vehicles

 BEIJING, Jan.
-21, 2019 /PRNewswire/ -- China Petrochemical Corp.
-(Sinopec Group) today announced that Huang Wenshang, Chairman of Sinopec's Investment arm, delivered a keynote speech on January 13th at the China EV100 Forum 2019.
+23, 2019 /PRNewswire/ -- China Petrochemical Corp.
+(Sinopec Group) today announced that Huang Wensheng, Chairman of Sinopec's Investment arm, delivered a keynote speech on January 13th at the China EV100 Forum 2019.

 Supporting emergent technologies to go 'beyond the era of burning'